chinasatokolo/MediaKit/speaking.md

 * **June 2024:** University of Johannesburg "Artificial Intelligence, Elections, and the Future of Democracy and Leadership: Global Experiences and Directions" — _Virtual_
 * **June 2024:** “Building a Just AI Ecosystem in Africa” [Just AI Conference](https://researchictafrica.net/2024/02/02/call-for-papers-building-a-just-ai-ecosystem-in-africa/) — _Cape Town, South Africa_
 * **June 2024:** FII PRIORITY Summit Rio de Janeiro Conclave: Accelerating Responsible AI in Emerging Markets — _Rio de Janeiro, Brazil_
-* **May 2024:** "An African Perspective on AI Governance" Roundtable, Carnegie Endowment for International Peace — _Washington, D.C._
 * **May 2024:** Keynote in the AI, Digital & Data Solutions for Health Session at UNDP’s HIV and Health Community of Practice Meeting  — _Virtual/Istanbul, Turkey_
 * **April 2024:** Mozilla Seminar: Incorporating Trustworthiness as a Grounding Principle for AI in Africa — _Virtual_
 * **April 2024:** [I-GMAP Frontiers of Prevention Conference](https://frontiersofprevention.carrd.co/#) — _Binghamton, NY_